 In general, foods like fruits and vegetables should be stewed or cooked before you eat them.
 Look for sweet fruits and vegetables like:

-Also, skip cold water in favor of room temperature water, and venture into nut milks, like almond.
+Also, skip cold water in favor of room temperature water, and venture into nut milk, like almond.
 For an extra treat, try it warm with a spoonful of honey.

 - physical pain